aaronli39/systems/notes.md

 ## 12/17/18 - name pipes(FIFOs)

-* named pipes are pipes are exist outsside a process/program
+* named pipes are pipes that exist outsside a process/program
 * "p" for pipe in permissions in the termainal with ```ll```
 * it uses no space/disk until it is being used/called
 * ```cat > warrio``` will allow u to write to wario and you can view it with ```cat warrior``` on output